 Flavor Intensity – 5 | Flavor Quality – 9 | True to Flavor – 8

 This Lemon Lime sparkling water is a beautiful combination of the two citruses.
 The lemon flavor tastes like lemon juice, and it does not veer into cleaning supplies territory like the Lemon sparkling water does.
 The lime flavor is also true to flavor but is not drying like the Lime sparkling water is.
 This Lemon Lime sparkling water is a bit more lime-y than lemon-y, but is a very smooth blend overall.
 There is some acidity to this drink, but there is also a sweetness that balances it out.
-I think this seltzer recipe is damn near perfect.
+I think the recipe for this flavor is damn near perfect.

 2. Tangerine Lime